sst/guide/_chapters/load-the-state-from-the-session.md

 };
 {% endhighlight %}

-Now to load the user token we'll add the following to our `App` component.
+{% include code-marker.html %} Now to load the user token we'll add the following to our `src/App.js`.

 {% highlight javascript %}
 async componentWillMount() {